Advertisement Close

 Syriac: A Semitic Language with a Long History

-Source: Wikimedia Commons, This picture shows the Syriac Electronic School Logo Designed By Baha Samman, where this school aims to share the language as a way of protecting the Bible and Christianity.
+Source: Wikimedia Commons.
+This picture shows the Syriac Electronic School Logo Designed By Baha Samman.
+This school aims to share the language as a way of protecting the Bible and Christianity.

 Syriac, a dialect of Aramaic, has been used since the 1st century AD.
 It became a major language in Syria and Mesopotamia and was central to the development of Syriac Christianity.
 Between the 4th and 7th centuries, Syriac literature flourished, contributing greatly to religious and cultural thought.
-Today, Syriac continues to be used as a liturgical language by Christian communities around the world.
+Today, Syriac continues to be used as a liturgical language by Christian communities worldwide.

 Comoros: A Unique Blend of African, Arab, and French Heritage